Min-PH/PAPO-Heatwave-AI/CMDDS_PAPO_v1.md

 This step defines what data exists and when it becomes active, not how it is modeled.
 Parameterization, data sources, and AI methods are intentionally left to downstream implementations.

+### Resource Pools (Required for Stress Testing)
+Simulations must model opportunity resources as exhaustible, location aware pools with dynamic availability:

+*	Cooling center slots (capacity per facility, real-time occupancy)
+*	Transport vehicles (fleet size, range, round-trip time, driver shifts)
+*	Volunteer network (response probability, travel time, availability windows)

+Resource state is updated every time step: allocation reduces availability; completion of trip or visit replenishes it.
+Without this, simulations cannot detect bottlenecks or test feasibility-driven failure modes.

+### Bias Injection (Recommended)
+To test equity robustness, implementers should inject historical bias into opportunity ranking or eligibility models.
+For example:

+*	Train a simple ML ranker on data where 80% of past recipients had personal vehicles.
+*	Measure the disparity in opportunity rates between car-owning and car-less groups.
+*	Compare against a fairness constrained version (e.g., demographic parity).

+This step is optional but strongly encouraged to surface the equity/prediction conflict inherent in AI enabled systems.
+This step defines what data exists and when it becomes active, not how it is modeled.
+Parameterization, data sources, and AI methods are intentionally left to downstream implementations.

 -------------------------------
 ## CMDDS Step 3 — Core Translation & State Transition Logic